-Frozen shoulder What it is
+Frozen shoulder what it is?

 Frozen shoulder is the common name for increasing pain, stiffness and immobility of the shoulder joint.
 It is due to inflammation and thickening in the lining of the capsule surrounding the joint (capsulitis).
 In most cases, no obvious cause is found, but it may come on after a fall, a task involving repetitive movements of the joint (eg painting the ceiling) or after unaccustomed exercise.
 Attacks have also been linked with other medical conditions such as chronic bronchitis, stroke or heart pain (angina), perhaps triggered by general immobility.